maunghmu/testpro/README.md

 ## editing the file

-Its the markdown file in this repository
+It's the markdown file in this repository